“Made this yesterday in my Instant Pot. It was FABULOUS! We especially loved the barbecue sauce with apple butter. It’s a winner!” ~Mary

 apple butter sauce

-- Put the strained stock in a sauce pan and bring up to a boil.
-Boil for about 10 minute to reduce it down a bit, then add the apple butter and barbecue sauce.
-Stir to combine, and the bring up to a simmer.
+- Put the strained stock in a sauce pan and bring up to a boil over high heat.
+Boil for about 10 minutes to reduce it down a bit, then add the apple butter and barbecue sauce.
+Stir to combine, and then reduce heat and bring to a simmer.
 Continue to cook until it is a thick as you'd like.
 Keep in mind it doesn't have to get super thick, and you want enough to really drench your shredded meat.
 Season with salt and pepper to taste.

 - Add enough sauce to thoroughly coat the meat in the Instant Pot, reserving any leftover to serve on the side.
 Press the SAUTE button to bring the meat up to a simmer, then press the KEEP WARM button to keep everything hot until you're ready to eat.